Blackfire scenarios provides a powerful way to test your application

 to the retention policy of your plan.

-You can write your own HTTP scenarios by using our PHP SDK or our integration with Goutte or Guzzle.
+You can write your own HTTP scenarios by using the following integrations:

 You can also write scenarios “manually” via PHPunit for libraries or CLI commands and automatically